medialab/artoo/scrape.md

 <h2 id="scrape-one">artoo.scrapeOne</h2>

-`scrapeOne` is works the same way as `scrape` but will only return the first element.
+`scrapeOne` works the same way as `scrape` but will only return the first element.
 It is strictly the same as passing `1` as the `limit` parameter.

 ```js
 artoo.scrapeOne(iterator, model, [params, callback]);